A general correlation inequality for level sets of sums of independent random variables using the Bernoulli part with applications to the almost sure local limit theorem: INTRODUCTION

 \subsection{\bf General problem investigated}

+It is a well-known in probability theory that the iid case and the independent case are always quite a different matter; one for instance can take the example of the law of the iterated logarithm (\cite{P}).
 As announced, we consider the independent, non necessarily identically distributed case, and our main objective will be to establish in this very large setting a general correlation inequality, next to apply it to prove the corresponding ASLLT.
+In fact we will prove new general stronger forms of it, valid in a more larger setting than of the LLT, this one being not assumed, and we also show that the validity conditions we found are nearly optimal.
 The search of that correlation inequality has revealed new facts, which result from the investigation of a more general, and in the same time, more complex case.
-3 pt